Who says you can’t teach an old dog new tricks?

 Your dog loves when you’re in a good mood, so it’s always best to show off a positive attitude during the training process!
 If you’re grouchy and in a bad mood when your pup is struggling with the training, it most likely will put them in a bad mood as well.
 It’s imperative to always praise and reward your dog quickly when training is going well, so they know exactly what they did correctly.
 If it’s a delayed reaction, they may have forgotten what they did and won’t be certain what they’re being praised for.

 Our Soft Chew Edibites are the perfect training essential for your pup!
 As they contain CBD, they may also make the training session a lot less stressful for both you and your fur friend.
 Plus, because they’re soft you can break them up into four pieces if you don’t want to give a whole Edibite at once.
-A quick and easy soft bite piece also works well because it won’t take long to consume so you can get on with the next lesson!
+A quick and easy soft bite piece works perfectly for training because it won’t take long to consume so you can get on with the next lesson!

 6. Seek Help if Needed